The Beginnings of Western Science: Reception

 Peter Harrison called the first edition "[t]he best general introduction to classical and medieval science."
 Vivian Nutton considered the work "solid and accurate", but lamented Lindberg's traditional choice of subject matter.
 He besides thought that his limited inclusion of late medieval scientists, particularly in the field of medicine, hurt his argument to stress discontinuity with the renaissance era.
 William A. Wallace considered The Beginnings of Western Science "most welcome", but also stated he had reservations about the omission of several details he considered necessary for an introduction and criticized Lindberg's decision to comment on the continuity thesis while his book doesn't include renaissance science.
 F. Jamil Ragep criticizes the book's first edition as Eurocentric.
 He notes that it claimed that Islamic science declined in the thirteenth and fourteenth centuries and hardly anything remained by the fifteenth century.
 The book also didn't emphasize the role of Babylonian science, especially in mathematics.
 Richard C. Dales also thought that Lindberg undervalued Babylonian, but also Egyptian science.
 He in addition critiques Lindberg's description of twelfth-century science until the translation movement.
 His overall verdict is nonetheless that The Beginnings of Western Science is a "triumph" and "an authoritative account of Western science from its beginnings to the height of medieval scientific achievement".

 Angela Smith considered the second edition of The Beginnings of Western Science a substantial success and thought it "a fundamental and reliable resource for many years to come".
 She appraised the improvements in the treatment of Islamic science to include recent scholarship in particular.
 Jamil Ragep calls it "a fine book, the culmination of a century of distinguished research on premodern European science" but also contends that the second edition still has a Eurocentric bias.
 He argues for inclusion of Chinese, Indian and Central-Asian influences on Western science.

+The book was awarded both the Watson Davis Prize of the History of Science Society (1994) and the Outstanding Book in Theology and Natural Science Prize of the John Templeton Foundation (1995).